old man cactus

 Old Man Cactus is relatively resistant to pests, but it may occasionally attract mealybugs or spider mites.
 Look for signs like webbing or cottony masses.
 Treat affected areas promptly with insecticidal soap or neem oil.

-The main concern for Old Man Cactus is root rot, caused by overwatering or poorly draining soil.
-To prevent this, water deeply but infrequently, allowing the soil to dry out completely between waterings.
+To prevent root rot, water deeply but infrequently, allowing the soil to dry out completely between waterings.
 Ensure the pot has proper drainage holes and use well-draining soil to mitigate the risk of root rot.

 Propagation and Maintenance